 Start looking around your home—and at the world—through a different lens and you'll never be at a loss for texturing ideas.

 Make Your Own New or Vintage Button Molds

 Lovely antique button molds can be purchased from Cool Tools and from Etsy sellers like MoldMuse and monaledwin.
 But you can also make your own molds from detailed, dimensional, nonporous buttons using two-part silicone molding compound.

-Part Two: Texture Metal Clay With Organic Materials To Capture The Beauty of Nature
+Part 2: Texture Metal Clay With Organic Materials to Capture the Beauty of Nature